harsh07bharvada/structures-wiz/README.md

 #### getArray() <a name="ll-getArray"></a>
-Returns the head node of the LinkedList
+Returns the Linked list in array format

 ```javascript
 import { LinkedList } from 'structures-wiz';